cogsandsquigs/website/src/content/blog/quick-update-on-my-advent-of-code.md

 description: Don't worry, I haven't given up (yet!)
 series: advent of code 2022
 tags:
   - status update
   - advent of code
   - rust
 title: Quick update on my Advent of Code
+draft: false
 ---

 Hey everybody!

 So, quick update: I've decided that my [Advent of Code repo](https://github.com/cogsandsquigs/advent-of-code-2022) isn't gonna be some static monument to all the stuff that I wrote.